Frequently Asked Information About Honey

 3. Is creamed honey more superior to clear liquid honey?

-For those who have purchased only creamed honey before, they tend to become suspicious of the quality when they encounter liquid honey for the first time and question if there is anything wrong with the quality, and on the contrary, for those who come across creamed honey for the first time, they wonder if it is something more superior than the liquid honey which they have been taking.
+For those who have purchased cream honey as the only form of honey before, they tend to become suspicious of the quality when they encounter liquid honey for the first time and question if there is anything wrong with the quality, and on the contrary, for those who come across creamed honey for the first time, they wonder if it is something more superior than the liquid honey which they have been taking.
 Many marketing labels such as "nothing is added, that's why our honey is so creamy" are adding to the confusing and misleading consumers into thinking that the creamier the honey, the more superior it is.
 (More on these erroneous labels in Eating Real Honey?)